whamcloud/Online-Help/docs/Introduction_1_0.md

 **Differentiated Storage Services**

 Differentiated Storage Services (DSS) allows I/O data to be classified, sometimes referred to as “hinting".
-These hints pass seamlessly through Intel® EE Edition for Lustre* software, at which point data can be tiered and intelligently cached by the storage system.
+These hints pass seamlessly through Manager for Lustre* software, at which point data can be tiered and intelligently cached by the storage system.
 This enables a more efficient use of cache space, and decreases the likelihood of critical data being evicted when the cache fills.
-Intel® is working directly with storage and cache vendors to enable DSS hinting in Lustre appliances, and to provide optimized performance to Intel® EE Edition for Lustre* software deployments with a mix of SSD and traditional storage.
+Intel® is working directly with storage and cache vendors to enable DSS hinting in Lustre appliances, and to provide optimized performance to Manager for Lustre* software deployments with a mix of SSD and traditional storage.

 **Support for Intel® Omni-Path Architecture**